programminghoch10/disable-charging-sounds/README.md

-# Disable both screenshot and camera sounds
+# Disable charging sounds

-Most ROMs offer the option to disable camera click, but not the screenshot sound.
-This module does it, by replacing systemlessly the sound files with an empty version.
+Most ROMs offer the option to disable charging sound and vibration, but not the option to only vibrate, but not make a sound.
+This module makes it possible by replacing the sound files systemlessly with an empty version.